mannyaboah/VotingDapp/readme.txt

 Project Summary:

-An elections application for A select few of the candidates that were running in the democratic primaries
+An elections application for A select few of the candidates that were running in the 2020 democratic party primaries

 -----------------------------------------------------------------------------------------------------------------